jdaw1/placemat/Documentation/document.md

 * Each page has a value of its PageOrdering.
 Smaller numbers are printed first.

-* Within each PageOrdering, pages are sorted by the paper size, to keep same sizes together.
+* Within each PageOrdering, pages are sorted by the paper size, for ease of handling.

 * Within each PageOrdering and paper size, printing order is:
     - Loop over all the names, printing for each in turn the glasses, then the tasting notes, then the place names;